mmbman/Katagiri/1984-05-04-Awakening-of-Faith-Talk-7.md

 So finally, the second paragraph from the bottom at page 35:

-> In short, since all unenlightened men discriminate with their deluded minds from moment to moment, they are alienated from Suchness; hence, the definition "empty"; but once they are free from their deluded minds, they will find that there is nothing to be negated.
+> In short, since all unenlightened men discriminate with their deluded minds from moment to moment, they are alienated from Suchness; hence, the definition “empty”; but once they are free from their deluded minds, they will find that there is nothing to be negated.

 So in short, “since all enlightened men discriminate with their deluded minds from moment to moment”: so we cannot understand the subject and the object.
 We can’t understand the object because subject has already deluded mind. *Deluded mind* means a state that mind doesn’t reach the truth itself.
 Or, the deluded mind means that cognition as discrimination doesn’t realize how deluded it is.
 No, that is characteristic of cognition.
 If you are involved in the cognition, you’re just going.